-Henrico Area Mental Health and Developmental Services Community Support Services Division serves persons with intellectual disability and children with developmental delays.
+Henrico Area Mental Health and Developmental Services Community Support Services Division serves persons with intellectual and developmental disabilities and children with developmental delays.

 Support, Train, Educate, Partner